Skip to content

 • Muscle inflammation surrounding the joint

-Regardless of the cause, treating a TMJ disorder will benefit the function of your jaw and relieve you of discomfort caused by the disorder.
+Regardless of the cause, treating a TMJ disorder will improve the function of your jaw and relieve the discomfort caused by the disorder.

 Symptoms of a TMJ Disorder